FIRST PAGE

 Disraeli's dismay - maybe not so bad after all?

-ON THE FIRST morning of a house party the wife of the British Conservative statesman Benjamin Disraeli said to her hostess at breakfast,
+On the first morning of a house party the wife of the British Conservative statesman Benjamin Disraeli said to her hostess at breakfast,

 "I find that your house is full of indecent pictures."